Vijay2K/Rocket-Duel/README.md

-# ROCKET DUEL is a haper casual game made using unity3d
+# ROCKET DUEL is a hyper casual game made using unity3d